 • Premium: Custom pricing

-These pricing plans are based on the Gusto website and are subject to change.
+These features and pricing plans are based on the Gusto website and are subject to change.

 Justworks

 Justworks handles HR processes for small businesses, providing a suite of tools to manage employee-related tasks.
-This platform assists with payroll, benefits, compliance, and HR management.
-Their emphasis lies on teams with over 100 members.
+The platform assists with payroll, benefits, compliance, and HR management with an emphasis on teams with over 100 members.

 Key features: